 Another great resource is the Kaiser Index to Black Resources, 1948–1986.
 Ernest Kaiser was a Schomburg Center staff member who developed an index that grew into a multivolume publication that researchers can use to find ready reference information on African Americans and topics in Black studies that were published in both the Black and mainstream press.
 The index also includes citations for select book chapters.
 Although many of the publications that are referred to in the Kaiser Index have been digitized, some of the publications are only available in analog format and are available at the Schomburg Center.
 I stand on the shoulders of former Schomburg Library staff who have come before me, and I am so grateful for their innovative ideas and ingenuity that has made life much easier for researchers.

 A.J.
 Muhammad is a librarian in the Jean Blackwell Hutson Research and Reference Division at the Schomburg Center for Research in Black Culture.
 He was a 2018 American Library Association Emerging Leader and is also on the team of the OBIE Award-winning theater company The Fire This Time Festival, which presents the work of emerging, early career, and under-presented playwrights from the African diaspora.

 Looking for an authoritative, trustworthy online reference source on African-American history?
 African-American History from Infobase covers more than 500 years of the African-American experience and offers a fresh way to explore the full spectrum of African-American history and culture.

 ALSO OF INTEREST: Are your patrons discussing the Black Lives Matter movement and the critical issues it raises such as racism, diversity, civil rights, protests, freedom of expression, and global citizenship?
-To learn more about these vital topics, be sure to take advantage of our special Open Trial.
-You’ll get access to relevant, unbiased content in Infobase products.
+To learn more about these vital topics, be sure to take a look at the wealth of relevant, unbiased content in Infobase products.